Share On Social!

 Laredo, a 95% Latino city in South Texas, comes in 93rd.

 City officials can use the ParkScore to guide investment in parks and promote equitable distribution in infrastructure, services, and general improvements.
-It is also can guide transportation and accessibility decisions.
+They can also use ParkScore to guide transportation planning, such as investments in sidewalks, bike lanes and public transit.

 How Does a City Get a Better ParkScore?